 No. You can only request accommodations at the beginning of your studies at Bank Street or at the beginning of a course.
-If a disability arises for which you request accommodations after your admission into the College or after a course is already in session, you must notify the Coordinator of Disability Services Office as soon as the disability is diagnosed.
+If a disability arises for which you request accommodations after your admission into the College or after a course is already in session, you must notify the Director of Student Learning Support as soon as the disability is diagnosed.
 However, you cannot expect accommodations for a disability disclosed to the office after you have received a grade for a course or after you have handed in an assignment within a course.
 When accommodations are granted, they begin on or after the date of approval.

 This guide explains how people with disabilities can receive low-cost internet and cellphone services.
 It also includes information on how to get free low-cost devices and enroll in programs that foster digital literacy.
 The guide serves as a blueprint to ensure people with disabilities can:

 - Find low-cost internet service providers and phone carriers

 - Receive certain discounts